Kinoma/KPR-examples/README.md

 <x-app-info id="i2ccolorsensor.example.kinoma.marvell.com"><span class="createSample pinsSample samplePage"></span></x-app-info>

-This application changes the MainContainer's skin to the color sensed by an RGB color sensor.
-R, G, and B readings are sent from the BLL to the main thread, in which they are converted to hex.
+This application changes the MainContainer's skin to the color sensed by a TCS34725 RGB color sensor.
+R, G, and B readings are sent from the BLL to the main thread, in which they are converted to hex notation.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***